Create a Website Account - Manage notification subscriptions, save form progress and more.

 Education/Advanced Training

 Lieutenant Patrick McLaughlin graduated from the College of Charleston with a Bachelor of Science in Sociology in May 2002.
-He has also received a Departmental Commendation, an SC House of Representatives Resolution, and was awarded the Department’s Lifesaver Award in 2016.
+He has also received a Departmental Commendation, an SC House of Representatives Resolution, and was awarded the Lifesaver Award in 2016.
+Lieutenant Patrick McLaughlin is also a graduate of the 144th session of the Southern Police Institute's Command College and Administrative Officers Course.

-He is also a 1997 graduate of the Baltimore, Maryland Police Corps Academy.
+Lieutenant Heath King currently serves as the Commander of Team 4.
+He is a 1997 graduate of the Baltimore Maryland Police Corps Academy.
 After graduating from the Police Corps, he began at the Charleston Police Department in the Team One patrol division.
-Lt.
-King also spent time in Team Four and as a fugitive investigator in the Warrants Division.
-He also spent time in the Traffic Division as a motor officer and supervisor.
-He was certified in Collision Reconstruction and assisted in the investigation of major collisions that occurred in the city.
-Lt.
-King also served as a patrol supervisor in the Team Two area and was assigned as the Tourism Liaison for the Police Department.
+Lieutenant King also spent time in Team 4 as an investigator, in the Warrants Division, and in the Traffic Division as a motor officer and supervisor.
+Lieutenant King also served as a patrol supervisor in the Team Two area and was assigned as the Tourism Liaison for the police department.
+Before his current assignment, Lieutenant King was the Commander of Team Nine (Central Business District).
 He worked daily with the city's business services, zoning, planning, and transportation departments to maintain a successful management plan for the city's growing hospitality areas.
-Prior to his current assignment, Lt.
-King was the Commander of Team Nine (Central Business District), the portion of the city that included the Market and King Street.
+Lieutenant King also spearheaded the implementation of the Charleston Police violent criminal electronic monitoring program.